rlizzo/pyscience/20141001_SegmentationSimpleITK/SegmentationSimpleITK.md

 sitk_show(SimpleITK.LabelOverlay(imgSmoothInt, imgWhiteMatter))
 ```

-Here I want to stress the following point: the result of the de-noising, i.e., `imgSmooth` comprises pixels with `float` values while the result of the segmentation is of `int` type.
+Here I want to stress the following point: the result of the de-noising, i.e., `imgSmooth`, comprises pixels with `float` values while the result of the segmentation is of `int` type.
 Mixing the two won't work, or will at least have unforeseen results.
-Therefore, we need to first 'rescale' `imgSmooth` to the same integer range and then cast it so that the types of the two images, i.e., `imgSmooth` and `imgWhiteMatter` match.
+Therefore, we need to first 'rescale' `imgSmooth` to the same integer range and then cast it so that the types of the two images, i.e., `imgSmooth` and `imgWhiteMatter`, match.

 We do that by first using the [`RescaleIntensityImageFilter`](http://www.itk.org/SimpleITKDoxygen/html/classitk_1_1simple_1_1RescaleIntensityImageFilter.html) with its range to the default values of `0` and `255`.
 Subsequently, we 'cast' the image to the same type as `imgWhiteMatter` by using the [`CastImageFilter`](http://www.itk.org/SimpleITKDoxygen/html/classitk_1_1simple_1_1CastImageFilter.html) and the `GetPixelID` method of the `SimpleITK.Image` class.
 As a result we get an integer version of `imgSmooth` dubbed `imgSmoothInt`.